Social Cost of Carbon 101

-- Several proposals for a federal carbon tax introduced by members of Congress suggest a starting tax level equal to the 2016 central case SCC.
+- Several proposals for a federal carbon tax introduced by members of Congress suggest a starting tax level approximately equal to the 2016 central case SCC.

 SCC Calculation Considerations

 The discount rate used in estimating the SCC incorporates both empirical evidence and value judgements.
 In Step 4 of the SCC modeling process described above, future damages are converted into present-day value by using a discount rate to determine how much weight is placed on impacts that occur in the future.
 Future costs and benefits are generally considered less significant than present costs and benefits, and the discount rate reflects this level of relative significance.
 A high discount rate means that future effects are considered much less significant than present effects, whereas a low discount rate means that they are closer to equally significant.
 The effects of different discount rates on estimates of the SCC can be seen in the table below.
-(Estimates of the SCC in 2020 published in the Affordable Clean Energy Rule Regulatory Impact Analysis.
+(Estimates of the SCC in 2020 were published in the Affordable Clean Energy Rule Regulatory Impact Analysis.
 Units are 2019$ per ton of CO₂.)

 Global vs. Domestic

-Another assumption made in SCC modeling is the geographic scope of the calculation; how SCC estimates with different geographic scopes are used in decisions also reflects value and policy judgements.
+Another assumption made in SCC modeling is the geographic scope of the calculation.
+How SCC estimates with different geographic scopes are used in decisions also reflects value and policy judgements.
 In Step 3 of the SCC modeling process, the economic impacts can be calculated based on global damages (the total effects of emissions felt all around the world) or they can be limited to domestic damages (e.g., those felt within the United States).
 This choice significantly affects the outcome of SCC estimation, as shown in the table above.

 In calculating the SCC, it is necessary to make some assumptions that introduce uncertainty.
 For example, there is a range of plausible values for certain inputs to the SCC models, such as future economic growth rates and the magnitude of climate system responses.
-In order to account for this uncertainty, the models are run hundreds of thousands of times with different values for the uncertain variables and parameters.
+To account for this uncertainty, the models are run hundreds of thousands of times with different values for the uncertain variables and parameters.
 Given the range of uncertainty involved in this calculation, the SCC is best represented not as a single number, but as a range of possible values.
-For practical applications, however, a central case value is chosen, which is usually the average of all of the estimates for a given discount rate.
-Government analyses have also previously reported a “high impact scenario” in order to represent an upper-end indication of uncertainty in the estimates.
+For practical applications, however, a central case value is chosen, which is usually the average of all the estimates for a given discount rate.
+Government analyses have also previously reported a “high impact scenario” to represent an upper-end indication of uncertainty in the estimates.